GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 2. Since Cloud Storage FUSE consumes memory for object meta data caching, when the workloads need to process a large amount of files, it is required to increase the sidecar container memory allocation.
 Our application test shows that, Cloud Storage FUSE consumes approximately 2.5 GB memory for caching 2 million files' meta data in memory.
 Note that the memory consumption is proportional to the file number but not file size, as Cloud Storage FUSE currently does not cache the file content.
 Users also have options to tune the caching behavior, see the [Cloud Storage FUSE caching documentation](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/docs/semantics.md#caching) for more details.

-3. For write operations, Cloud Storage FUSE prepares the files in a local tmp directory before the files are uploaded to the GCS bucket.
-Users need to estimate how large files their workloads may write to the GCS bucket, and increase the sidecar container ephemeral storage limit accordingly.
+3. For write operations, Cloud Storage FUSE prepares the files in a local tmp directory before the files are uploaded to the Cloud Storage bucket.
+Users need to estimate how large files their workloads may write to the Cloud Storage bucket, and increase the sidecar container ephemeral storage limit accordingly.

 > Note: The sidecar container resource configuration may be overridden on Autopilot clusters.
 See [Resource requests in Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-resource-requests) for more details.